dliskevch/phabric/arcanist/README.md

 **LICENSE**

-Arcanist is released under the Apache 2.0 license except as otherwise noted.
+Arcanist is released under the Apache 2.0 license except as otherwise noted..